MajdAssad22/calculator-tests/README.md

 # _TeamMajdMohamedTestProject
-An Advanced Calculator With Software Testing
+An Advanced Calculator With Software Testing.